OpenFLUID/openfluid/README.md

 ### Requirements

-OpenFLUID is written in C++11.
+OpenFLUID is written in C++14.
 It relies on open-source libraries required to build or use OpenFLUID.

 For the OpenFLUID framework libraries:
   - C++ STL
-  - Boost (headers only)
+  - Boost (headers only, testing libs are required in debug mode)
   - Qt5 : Core, GUI (optional), Network, XML
   - RapidJSON (automatically downloaded if locally missing)
   - GDAL/OGR